-Entering into a section 9 agreement
+Entering into a specialist education agreement

-What section 9 agreements are for
+- What specialist education agreements are for

-A section 9 agreement is for:
+A specialist education agreement is for:

 - students who are under 5 or over 14 and whose exceptional needs mean that a primary school is the best place for their education